Deferred Action for Childhood Arrivals (DACA)

 A brief interruption in the requirement to be in the U.S. continuously from June 15, 2007 to July 15, 2012 will not affect an applicant’s eligibility for deferred action if the absences from the U.S. are brief, casual, and innocent.
 Absences will be considered to be brief, casual and innocent if:

-- it was not because of an order of exclusion, deportation or removal;
+• it was not because of a post June 15, 2007 order of exclusion, deportation or removal;

-- it was not because of an order of voluntary departure, or an administrative grant of voluntary departure before an applicant was placed in removal expulsion, deportation or removal proceedings;
+• it was not because of a post June 15, 2007 order of voluntary departure, or an administrative grant of voluntary departure before an applicant was placed in removal expulsion, deportation or removal proceedings; and

 All applications for deferred action should be submitted directly to USCIS on Form I-821D.
 Even if an applicant is in removal proceedings or has been ordered removed, the application still goes to USCIS.
 If the applicant is detained, then they should alert their detention officer that they want to apply.